Kid A: Style and influences

-Critics identified elements of post-rock, indie rock, experimental rock, electronica, post-prog, ambient, electronic rock, and art pop.
+Critics identified elements of electronica, post-rock, art pop, experimental rock, ambient, post-prog, and electronic rock.
 Though guitar is less prominent than on previous Radiohead albums, it was used on most tracks.
 "Treefingers", an ambient instrumental, was created by digitally processing O'Brien's guitar loops.
 Many of Yorke's vocals were manipulated with effects; for example, his vocals on the title track were spoken, then vocoded with the ondes Martenot to create the melody.

 Kid A incorporates influences from electronic artists on Warp Records such as the 1990s IDM artists Aphex Twin and Autechre; 1970s Krautrock bands such as Can; the jazz of Charles Mingus, Alice Coltrane and Miles Davis; and abstract hip hop from the Mo'Wax label, including Blackalicious and DJ Krush.
 Yorke cited Remain in Light (1980) by Talking Heads as a "massive reference point".
 Björk was another major influence, particularly her 1997 album Homogenic, as was the Beta Band.
 Radiohead attended an Underworld concert which helped renew their enthusiasm in a difficult moment.

 The string orchestration for "How to Disappear Completely" was influenced by the Polish composer Krzysztof Penderecki.
 Jonny Greenwood's use of the ondes Martenot was inspired by Olivier Messiaen, who popularised the instrument and was one of Greenwood's teenage heroes.
 Greenwood described his interest in mixing old and new music technology, and during the recording sessions Yorke read Ian MacDonald's Revolution in the Head, which chronicles the Beatles' recordings with George Martin during the 1960s.
 Radiohead also sought to combine electronic manipulations with jam sessions in the studio, saying their model was the German band Can.